dabory/abango/README.md

 - 1.10.3+
 - 1.11+

-Any of these versions will allow you to import Echo as github.com/dabory/abango which is the recommended way of using abango going forward.
+Any of these versions will allow you to import Abango as github.com/dabory/abango which is the recommended way of using abang.

 ## Feature Overview